Q: What are your rates?

 3.)
 Attend a couples workshop as these group programs are significantly discounted.

 In past years, I have also offered annual couples workshops- “Keeping the Spark Alive!” for parents of young children (birth-middle school) & “Have Each Other’s Backs Again” for couples in recovery who wish to rebuild trust.
 I am considering adapting these to an online live format during the Covid-19 pandemic.

 4.)
 View the cost of couples therapy in a new light!

 Divide the cost of a session in two.
-Also, weigh the cost of divorce versus therapy and you’ll realize therapy is more cost-effective.
+Also, weigh the cost of divorce versus therapy and you’ll realize therapy is significantly more cost-effective.

 5.)
 If you think you qualify, ask me about my limited number of sliding scale spots.